tests-always-included/wick/doc/templates.md

 The files contained within the `templates/` folder are extremely similar to the files that are copied verbatim to the target system, but they follow a naming convention and are processed by a template system.

-Templates can be used by any function that installs files via `install-formula-file` (from [wick-base]).
+Templates can be used by any function that installs files via `wick-make-file` (from [wick-base]).
 Typically you can just pass `--template` to enable template processing.

     # This copies from files/filename.sh to /tmp/filename.sh
-    install-formula-file filename.sh /tmp/
+    wick-make-file filename.sh /tmp/

     # This uses a template in templates/filename.sh and the shell
     # template engine to generate /tmp/filename (no suffix)
-    install-formula-file --template filename.sh /tmp/
+    wick-make-file --template filename.sh /tmp/

 When the destination is a directory, the template engine suffix is removed before the file is saved.